Welcome,

 Funko News

-May was the month chosen by Funko to re-start releasing limited edition figurines.
-This time around, collectors will only be able to get them on the Funko website, more specifically through a membership and a point system.
-Every month, new Pops will be available and their quantities will vary according to their tier.
+Funko restarted releasing special limited edition figurines.
+Collectors can only get them on the Funko website, more specifically through a membership and a point system.
+Every month, new Pops will be available and their quantities will vary according to their Tier System.

 I Wish They Made This